Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Results Discussions

 \subsection{Structural Properties}

 We begin with an overview of the reported crystal structures of BFN ceramics.
-The most commonly employed synthesis techniques is the solid-state reaction method, which may\cite{ke2008,ke2009,ke2010,chung2004,chung2008} or may not\cite{yokosuka1995,saha2001,rama2004,ganguly2011,wang2007,eitssayeam2006,eitssayeam2009,liao2010,chung2005} involve the use of a B-site precursor.
-Additionally, conventional ceramic method,\cite{bhagat2010, tezuka2000} powder calcination\cite{bochenek2009}, sol-gel method\cite{chung2005}, and chemical synthesis\cite{charoenthai2008} routes have also been employed.
-At the same time, the reported structural data comprises of perovskite cubic $Pm\bar{3}m$ structure, double perovskite cubic $Fm\bar{3}m$ as well as monoclinic structures.
+The most commonly employed synthesis technique is the solid-state reaction method, which may \cite{ke2008,ke2009,chung2004,chung2008,ke2010,liao2010} or may not \cite{yokosuka1995,saha2001,rama2004,wang2007,eitssayeam2006,eitssayeam2009,intatha2010,ganguly2011, Khopkar2020} involve the use of a B-site precursor.
+Additionally, conventional ceramic method \cite{bhagat2010, tezuka2000}, powder calcination\cite{bochenek2009}, sol-gel method \cite{chung2005}, chemical synthesis \cite{charoenthai2008}, mechanical triggering \cite{bochenek2015}, and mechanochemical \cite{bochenek2018} routes have also been employed.
+The reported structural data comprises of perovskite cubic $Pm\bar{3}m$ structure, double perovskite cubic $Fm\bar{3}m$ as well as monoclinic structures.
 However, any correlation between the choice of synthesis method or synthesis parameters and the resulting structure could not be established.
+For brevity, we tabulate the synthesis method, synthesis parameters and the resulting crystal structures in Table \ref{table:review} (Appendix \ref{sec:AppE}).

-Even within the standard solid-state reaction techniques (without the involvement of a precursor), cubic and monoclinic structures have been reported.
-The earliest work by Yokosuka in 1995 reported a cubic perovskite $Pm\bar{3}m$ structure.\cite{yokosuka1995} However, in 2002, Saha and Sinha reported a monoclinic structure.\cite{saha2001} The two methods differ in values of calcination and sintering temperatures used during the synthesis.
-However, subsequent works using similar calcination temperatures as used by Saha and Sinha have led to cubic $Fm\bar{3}m$,\cite{rama2004} monoclinic\cite{bochenek2009_bfn} or $Pm\bar{3}m$ structures.\cite{raevski2003,eitssayeam2006,eitssayeam2009} With regard to the calcination temperature, it is found that temperature above 900$^{\circ}$ is required for the formation of BFN samples.\cite{eitssayeam2009} However, this doesn't influence the resulting structural symmetry and all the reported studies meet this requirement.
-Similarly, the sintering temperature influences only the quality of the resulting sample, it has no effect on the crystal structure.\cite{ke2008}
+Even within the standard solid-state reaction techniques (without the involvement of a precursor), both cubic and monoclinic structures have been reported.
+The earliest work by Yokosuka in 1995 reported a cubic perovskite $Pm\bar{3}m$ structure \cite{yokosuka1995}.
+However, in 2002, Saha and Sinha reported a monoclinic structure \cite{saha2001}.
+The two methods differ in values of calcination and sintering temperatures used during the synthesis.
+However, subsequent works using similar calcination temperatures as used by Saha and Sinha have reported either cubic $Fm\bar{3}m$ \cite{rama2004,eitssayeam2006}, or monoclinic \cite{demirbilek2004,bochenek2009_bfn} or cubic $Pm\bar{3}m$ structures \cite{raevski2003,eitssayeam2009,bhagat2010}.
+With regard to the calcination temperature, it is found that temperature above 900$^{\circ}$ is required for the formation of BFN samples \cite{eitssayeam2009}.
+However, this doesn't influence the resulting structural symmetry and all the reported studies meet this requirement.
+Similarly, the sintering temperature influences only the quality of the resulting sample, it has no effect on the crystal structure \cite{ke2008}.